bounswe/bounswe2024group11/README.md

 #### Standards

-In LAB-5, the team put significant effort to document & follow the standards of the project.
+In LAB-5, the team made significant efforts to document and adhere to the project's standards, namely WAI-ARIA, WCAG, and SVG.

-Responsible people: Arda Vural,Hasan Kerem Seker, M. Emin Ciftci, Umit Can Evleksiz,
+Responsible individuals: Arda Vural, Hasan Kerem Seker, M. Emin Ciftci, Umit Can Evleksiz.